ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 	2. Once all effects are resolved / there are no unresolved effects, move to the next phase.
 5. Draw Phase
 	1. The number of cards total in a player's hand, face up in their channel zone, + 2, (up to 10) becomes that player's maximum hand size for the round.
-	2. Players may channel face down any number of cards from their hand.
-	3. Each player puts all cards from their channel zone on the top and/or bottom of their deck in any order/combination (not revealed to other players).
+	2. Each player puts all cards from their channel zone on the top and/or bottom of their deck in any order/combination (not revealed to other players).
-	4. Players draw up to their maximum hand size.
+	3. Players draw up to their maximum hand size.
-	5. Begin next round
+	4. Begin next round
 - Combat phase
 	- See "Combat"